 Contraindications - Not to be used prophylactically and in patients with basilar or hemiplegic or ophthalmoplegic migraine.
-History of MI or stroke, severe hepatic impairment, ischaemic heart disease, uncontrolled hypertension, peripheral vascular disease, hypersensitivity to sulphonamides, not to be used alongwith or within 24 hrs of using ergot alkaloids or any other triptan.
+History of MI or stroke, severe hepatic impairment, ischaemic heart disease, uncontrolled hypertension, peripheral vascular disease, hypersensitivity to sulfonamides.

-Special precaution- paediatrics, pregnancy, lactation not recommended, IHD, hepatic impairment.
+Special precaution-paediatrics, pregnancy, lactation not recommended, IHD , hepatic impairment